 This is a bachelor-completer program.
-To be considered for admission, students must demonstrate one of the following: A) a conferred associate's degree in a related field from an accredited institution, as listed below; or B) a conferred associate's degree or higher in an unrelated field from an accredited institution; or C) prior successful completion of at least 70 quarter or 47 semester credits of college-level coursework with a grade of C or higher from an accredited institution.
+To be considered for admission, students must provide transcripts from an institution accredited by a U.S. Department of Education recognized accreditor that demonstrates one of the following:

+- a. a conferred associate's degree in a related field, as listed below; or - b. a conferred associate's degree or higher in an unrelated field; or - c. prior successful completion of at least 70 quarter or 47 semester credits of college-level coursework with a grade of C or higher.